-She is the recipient of awards and honours, including grants from the Canada Council for the Arts and the Conseil des Arts et Lettres du Quebec, her most recent being a Canada Council Project Grant in Visual Arts in 2017.
+She is the recipient of awards and honours, including grants from the Canada Council for the Arts and the Conseil des Arts et Lettres du Quebec, her most recent being a Canada Council Project Grant in Visual Arts in 2017 for the series “Contemplation For Obsolete Objects”.
 She is represented by the Patrick Mikhail Gallery in Montreal.

 I paint distorted geometric forms in a nuanced and layered color palette as a way to explore color, shape , light and line and how they inform our notions of space, identity and memory.
 Perhaps no memory being stronger than that associated with one’s childhood home, my paintings reflect abstract spaces that have been shaped by these memories.
 Having lost both of my parents within a short time frame, I was confronted with the task of emptying my childhood home of its possessions.
 The psychological and physical impact of facing this process led me to explore fragments of deconstructed and nonsensical space through hollowed cubes, skewed geometric, translucent shapes, and threadlike lines that connect them all .
 What was once a home was transformed into a disembodied shell and what was left behind were obsolete objects with no use other than as containers of memories.
 My work delves into how memories of the past produce fleeting blueprints for structuring the present, and how a delicate stability is attained through the language and solidity of color, shape and light.